Sathyaseelanj/VLSI-LAB-EXP-5/README.md

-# VLSI-LAB-EXP-5
+# SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE

-SIMULATION AND IMPLEMENTATION OF FINITE STATE MACHINE
+# AIM:

-AIM: To simulate and synthesis finite state machine using vivado2023.3.
+To simulate and synthesis finite state machine using vivado2023.3.

-**APPARATUS REQUIRED:**
+# APPARATUS REQUIRED:

 vivado 2023.3

-**PROCEDURE:**
+# PROCEDURE:

 1.Open Vivado: Launch Xilinx Vivado software on your computer.